Dawson-Field/USU_coursework/README.md

 # Dawson Field's USU Class Projects

 Welcome to my repository showcasing various class projects from my academic journey at Utah State University.
-This collection includes assignments, coding projects, and data analyses from courses related to data engineering, database management, and more.
+This collection includes assignments, coding projects, and data analyses from some courses during my time at USU.
 This repository is a way for me to consolidate my learning, highlight my skills, and provide a useful portfolio for anyone interested in seeing the work I’ve done.

 ## Projects Overview